Gerard Vaughan (art historian): Australia

 In 1999, Vaughan returned to Australia, where he was appointed director and CEO of the National Gallery of Victoria (NGV).
 At the NGV, he prioritised fundraising from the private sector, firstly for the NGV's 1999–2003 redevelopment program, including Mario Bellini's re-thinking of Sir Roy Grounds' 1960s principal building, and a new building for Australian art in nearby Federation Square, by Lab Partners.
 He also gave attention to the gallery's foundation, increasing its capital reserves from $9 million in 1999 to some $50 million in 2011, and funding major acquisitions.
-Vaughan was made a Member of the Order of Australia in the 2011 Australia Day Honours for services to the arts.
+Vaughan elected a Fellow of the Australian Academy of the Humanities in 2007 and appointed a Member of the Order of Australia in the 2011 Australia Day Honours for services to the arts.

 In 2014, Vaughan was announced as the new director of the National Gallery of Australia (NGA), replacing Ron Radford who had headed the gallery for ten years.

 In September 2017, Vaughan announced his retirement, allowing the NGA a year to find his successor.
-In April 2018, it was announced that Nick Mitzevich, the director of the Art Gallery of South Australia (AGSA), would take over at the start of July.
+In April 2018, it was announced that Nick Mitzevich, the director of the Art Gallery of South Australia, would take over at the start of July.

 Vaughan appears in the 2019 documentary film D'art directed by Karl von Möller.